Table of Contents

 What qualifications do I need to become a forensic psychologist?

-After completing a Bachelor’s in Psychology–
+After completing a Bachelor’s in Forensic Psychology–

 - You’d have to study at one of the many universities that offer a Master’s degree in Forensic Psychology.